Inside: My six question tummy ache checklist, plus eight time-honored (and research supported) home remedies for stomach aches.

 According to the Scholastic article, “Having the runs occasionally is common in kids.
 But when kids pass loose stools three or more times a day, it’s most often brought on by gastroenteritis, a viral infection of the stomach and intestines (a.k.a. a stomach bug).
 Certain meds (like antibiotics), food poisoning, bacterial infections, and parasites from contaminated food or water also bring on the runs.
 ‘Diarrhea is very common,’ says Dr. Rosen.
 ‘If it happens a lot, it could mean food allergies or a gastrointestinal condition like celiac disease.'”

-Remedies That May Help: Probiotics, Acupressure, Bentonite Clay or Activated Charcoal
+Remedies That May Help: Probiotics, Acupressure, Activated Charcoal

 Question #3: Are you tooting a lot?